The two-dimensional Coulomb plasma: quasi-free approximation and central limit theorem: Proof of Theorem : central limit theorem

 \end{lemma}

 \begin{proof} We focus on \eqref{e:cltangle-bis}; the second bound \eqref{e:cltangle-bis-noangle} can be proved in a similar way.
 Note that the expectation on the right-hand side of \eqref{e:cltangle-bis-noangle} is with respect to the standard Coulomb gas without local angle term, and that the terms $A^{h_s, \pm}_{V+ s f}$ are with respect to the external potential $V+sf$.
+The estimate \eqref{e:cltangle-bis-noangle} was essentially obtained in \cite[Section~7]{MR3694026} already.
+The short range angle term, $A^{h_s, -}_{V+ s f} $, was difficult to estimate in \cite[Section~7]{MR3694026}.
+In \eqref{e:cltangle-bis}, we added an angle term in the Hamiltonian so that there is no such short range angle term on the right side of \eqref{e:cltangle-bis}.
 The following proof is written for $u=0$ for the simplicity of notations; we will remark on the modification needed for the general case in the proof.
+Furthermore, the error $A^{h_t, -}_{V_t} - A^{h, -}_{V+uf}$ will be estimated in Lemma \ref{lem:Amdiff}.

 We denote by $Z_t$ the partition function corresponding to the Hamiltonian \eqref{eqn:HamiltonAngle}.
 Then the left-hand side of \eqref{e:cltangle-bis} can be written as

 Using the definition \eqref{eqn:HamiltonAngle} of $G_t$, we get